 It’s time to put your creative hats on, as the year moves ahead, a wide range of competitions are waiting to embark on the journey of innovation.
-Architectural Competitions give the students to explore new concepts and techniques without the fear of making any mistakes.
-These competitions teach them to work on some ideas that still may need detailing in the real world but on sheets they start taking shape.
-Along with experience these also reflect on the student’s portfolio for his or her future opportunities, making them confident for public jury, help gain recognition within the field and at the end of the day competitions keep them in practice.
+Architecture Competitions give students to explore new concepts and techniques without the fear of making any mistakes.
+These competitions teach them to work on some ideas that still may need detailing in the real world but on sheets, they start taking shape.
+Along with experience these also reflect on the student’s portfolio for his or her future opportunities, making them confident for the public jury, helping gain recognition within the field, and at the end of the day competitions keep them in practice.

 Here are 15 competitions every student should know about: